Bharath-Ramamurthy/gen-apply/README.md

 # HireMail AI

 **AI-powered Job Application Automation Platform**
-Automates resume tailoring, cover letter generation, and job application submission using a coordinated multi-agent AI system — while keeping you fully in control.
+Automates resume tailoring, cover letter generation, and job application submission using a coordinated multi-agent AI system, while keeping you fully in control.

 ---

-## 🛠️ Status — Pre-Launch Build Phase
-HireMailAI.in is in active development.
-We're working through final technical and administrative steps before the public code drop.

-**Current focus**
-- Backend infrastructure spin-up
-- Gmail OAuth integration

-**Blockers**
-- Gmail API restricted scope verification (in review)
+# HireMailAI.in

+> **Status: V1 Core Build Complete — Awaiting Compliance**
+> HireMailAI.in has finished its primary development phase.
+We are currently navigating mandatory security audits and state certifications required for a public release.

+### 🚀 Progress Highlights
+- **Backend & Frontend:** 100% of core V1 features implemented.
+- **AI Engine:** Multi-agent resume tailoring and application automation is fully operational in internal staging.

+### 🛠️ Current Focus
+* **Compliance:** Navigating the **Gmail API Restricted Scope** verification (CASA Tier 2).
+* **Infrastructure:** Finalizing production scaling and security hardening.

+### 🚧 External Blockers
+* ⏳ **Google OAuth:** In the queue for final security review for restricted scopes.
-- State business certification (in review as of Jan 2026)
+* 🏛️ **Business Certification:** State-level processing (Under review as of Jan 2026).

-**Target**
-- Full Public Beta — End of January 2026
+### 🎯 Launch Target
+* **Public Beta:** Expected **Q2 2026**.

-⭐ Star this repo to get notified when the first code drops.
+⭐ **Star this repo** to get a notification the moment we clear these hurdles and open the public beta!
 ---

 ## 📉 The Real Problem